Abby Lee Miller Quits ‘Dance Moms,’ Opens Up About Her Replacement

 “I bet you she’s treated differently.
 I bet you the budget is completely different, and I bet you she is never driving her car, with her gas, getting parking tickets that she has to pay, walking up and down the streets looking for fabric on her feet.”

-Miller also remembers how she had to deal without a costume budget, run downtown, buy something and drive her own car in a rush of traffic just to buy everything she needs before shops closed.
+Miller also remembers how she had to deal without a costume budget, run downtown, buy something, and drive her own car in a rush of traffic just to buy everything she needs before shops closed.

 “Wait until Cheryl Burke deals with [no costume budget].
 At Dancing With the Stars, they have two floors — an entire building of seamstresses sewing, rhinestoning, fringe — she’s going to have to run downtown to Santee Alley and buy something off the street in her own car, at 4:30 in rush hour traffic after we wrap, when everything is closing, because that’s what I did for six years.”

 During the exclusive with ET, Abby Lee Miller once more made it clear that her decision to quit Dance Moms is not because she will be facing jail time.
-She quit because she doesn’t want to fight anymore for a great idea, a better music or a bigger costume budget.
+She quit because she doesn’t want to fight anymore for a great idea, a better music, or a bigger costume budget.

 “I think the word ‘respect,’ the word ‘trust,’ and the word ‘thank you’ was missing from my relationship with the production company.”

 Apparently, Abby Lee Miller feels very unappreciated despite the success of Dance Moms on its seven seasons with her as host.
-However, Miller’s statement and insider sources have conflicting takes with her on Dance Moms.
+However, Miller’s statement and inside sources have conflicting takes with her on Dance Moms.
 Obviously, Miller has plenty of issues to deal with on the show even before she quit.

 Abby Lee Miller ended her exclusive by saying that the dust is not going to settle until Dance Moms‘ producer is dead and cremated to dust.

 What do you think of DWTS pro Cheryl Burke as Abby Lee Miller’s replacement on Dance Moms?
 Is Burke going to be better at it than Miller?
-Let us know your thoughts in the comments below.
+Let us know your thoughts in the comments section below.

 [Featured Image by Michael Buckner/Getty Images]